-The evening school program offers credit recovery and original credit courses for all high school students who are eligible or interested.
-There is also an educational component for students who have been suspended or administratively removed from their home school.
-For more information, please contact the Coordinator of Alternative Programs at 410-313-7178.
+The evening school program is an interim disciplinary placement providing educational opportunities for selected middle and high school students after normal school hours.
+Credit recovery and original credit courses are offered for eligible and/or interested students.
+For more information, please contact the Coordinator of Student Support Programs at 410-313-7178.